What is entitlement management?

 - How to monitor and scale your use of entitlement management

 What are access packages and what resources can I manage with them?

 Entitlement management introduces the concept of an access package.
 An access package is a bundle of all the resources with the access a user needs to work on a project or perform their task.
-Access packages are used to govern access for your internal employees, and also users outside your organization.
+Access packages can be used to govern access for your employees, and also for users who originate outside your organization.

 Here are the types of resources you can manage user's access to, with entitlement management:

 - Membership of Microsoft 365 Groups and Teams

 - Assignment to Microsoft Entra enterprise applications, including SaaS applications and custom-integrated applications that support federation/single sign-on and/or provisioning